-You can also upload the file directly, but for the purposes of this review, I chose to copy and paste.
+You can also upload the (, for example), but for the purposes of this review, I chose to copy and paste.
 Grammarly immediately set to work, running its full range of services on the document.
 That covers everything from basic grammar to sentence structure, vocabulary, plagiarism, and more.

-You can access the plagiarism results by clicking on a tab in the right-hand corner.
+You can access the plagiarism report by clicking on a tab in the right-hand corner.